Kwenta/smart-margin/README.md

 Contracts to manage account abstractions and features on top of [Synthetix Perps V2](https://github.com/Synthetixio/synthetix/blob/develop/contracts/PerpsV2Market.sol).

-## Contract Overview
+## Contracts Overview
+> See ./deploy-addresses/ for deployed contract addresses

 The Margin Manager codebase consists of the `Factory` and `Account` contracts, and all of the associated dependencies.
 The purpose of the `Factory` is to create/deploy trading accounts (`Account` contracts) for users that support features ranging from cross-margin, conditional orders, copy trading, etc..

-coming soon ✨ (Factory-Beacon Account-Proxy Implementation)
+Once a smart margin account has been created, the main point of entry is the `Account.execute` function. `Account.execute` allows users to execute a set of commands describing the actions/trades they want executed by their account.

-### MarginBase Command Execution
+### User Entry: MarginBase Command Execution

-Calls to `Account.execute`, the entrypoint to the contracts, provide 2 main parameters:
+Calls to `Account.execute`, the entrypoint to the smart margin account, require 2 main parameters:

 `IAccount.Command commands`: An array of `enum`.
 Each enum represents 1 command that the transaction will execute.
 `bytes[] inputs`: An array of `bytes` strings.
 Each element in the array is the encoded parameters for a command.